Hidden self-energies as origin of cuprate superconductivity revealed by machine learning: Technical Details

-Since it is sufficient to take the number of variables {$S_{\ell}$ at most {9}} to fit the experiment data containing the resolution limitation, we can explicitly take the trace summation over {$S_{\ell}$} for all $\ell$ (with $2^{L}$ terms) at each iteration step.
-Therefore the drawback of the form Eq.(\ref{eq:B}) beyond the RBM (namely, the complexity arising from containing the term proportional to $V^{\lambda}_{\ell m}$) is not a serious problem.
-The number of the hidden variables $L_{\rm h}$ is typically set $L_{\rm h}=2L$ to achieve a convergence with reasonable computational costs.
-We set the number of the Bolzmann machines in Eq.(\ref{eq:B}) $M$ up to 3 to promote the faster optimization of the imaginary part of the anomalous self-energy.
+Since it is sufficient to take the number of variables {$S_{\ell}$ at most ${L=9}$} to fit the experiment data containing the resolution limitation, we can explicitly take the trace summation over {$S_{\ell}$} for all $\ell$ (with $2^{L}$ terms) at each iteration step.
+Therefore the drawback of the mixture distribution of BM beyond the RBM (namely, the complexity arising from containing the interaction term between two physical variables proportional to $W^{\lambda}_{\ell m}S_{\ell}S_m$) is not a serious problem.
+We set the number of the Boltzmann machines in Eq.~(\ref{eq:mixture}) up to 3 ($M\leq 3$) to promote the faster optimization of the imaginary part of the anomalous self-energy.